GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

     The number of rows can be specified in one of two ways: (1) Set the number of rows via ``par[1]``.
 Then, ``wesn``, ``inc``, and ``registration`` arguments are ignored.
     (2) Specify ``wesn``, ``inc``, and ``registration`` and the number of rows will be computed from these parameters instead.
+Finally, ``par[2]`` holds the data type of all vectors, if you are allocating them here.
     The ``data`` argument should be NULL.
 If you have custom vectors you wish to use then pass ``par`` but make sure to select mode GMT_CONTAINER_ONLY so that no memory is allocated.
 Furthermore, if you are manually setting up output containers then pass mode as GMT_IS_OUTPUT instead.
     Use GMT_Put_Vector_ to hook up your vectors.